kbss-cvut/otm-benchmark/howto.md

 * Runs the benchmark repeatedly to get performance data from multiple JVM executions
 * Outputs raw performance data (using the **-o** switch into a directory called `data`) as well as overall statistics (written into `benchmark.log`)

-The script expects GraphDB to be installed in `~/Java/graphdb` and writes GraphDB process id to `/tmp/.graphdbpid` (it is used to stop the GraphDB instance when needed).
+The script writes GraphDB process id to `/tmp/.graphdbpid` (it is used to stop the GraphDB instance when needed).

 The current configuration is:
 * Execution count: **5**